maksmaksmaks56/terminal_minimal_to_python/README_en.md

 # Terminal to python
-Hello, this is a small terminal written in Python.
-It is very easy to customize.
-Everything you need is in the (main_en.py)
+Hi, this is a Python script that slightly emulates a real Linux terminal.
+I have nothing more to say.